 - SleepyPod Carrier

 These three products have all been tested and certified by the Centre for Pet Safety.
-They’re more expensive than a lot of other products available but might give you more peace of mind, especially if you often travel with your pet.
+They’re more expensive than other products available but they would provide peace of mind, especially if you travel frequently with your pet!

 Why do pets need to be restrained in the car?

-There are lots of really important reasons to keep your pet well secured while you’re driving, some of which are listed below.
+There are lots of important reasons to keep your pet well secured while you’re driving, some of which are listed below.
 Not only does restraint keep your pet safe in the car, it’s also a legal requirement:

-- Their safety.
-A pet seatbelt or carrier will help keep your pet safer from serious injuries if you’re in a car accident.
+- Their safety: A pet seatbelt or carrier will help prevent serious injuries to your pet if you’re in a car accident.

-- Your safety.
-If your pet is loose in the car, they could seriously hurt you and your passengers in an accident.
-At just 30mph an unrestrained Border Collie would be hurled forward with a force equivalent to the weight of a polar bear.
+- Your safety: If your pet is loose in the car, they could seriously hurt you and your passengers in an accident.
+At just 30mph an unrestrained dog weighing 20kg, would be hurled forward with a force equivalent to the weight of a small moose!

-- Your insurance.
-A lot of car insurance policies require you to restrain your pets properly.
-A loose pet in the car could break the terms of your insurance and leave you with a huge bill to pay if you’re in an accident.
+- Your insurance: A lot of car insurance policies require you to restrain your pets properly.
+A loose pet in the car could break the terms of your insurance and leave you with a big bill to pay if you’re in an accident.
 It may also invalidate your pet insurance if they are injured and need treatment.

-- Start young.
-Pets who are used to travelling in the car from a young age are much more likely to be relaxed and happy during car trips.
+- Start young: Pets who are used to travelling in the car from a young age are much more likely to be relaxed and comfortable during car trips.
 Introduce them to the car as early as you can as part of their socialisation.
-Start out by introducing them to the parked car and getting them used to sitting in it with you, then start making short trips.
-Build up to longer journeys, but make sure they usually end in something fun like getting a treat or a walk.
-Make these experiences as positive as possible by ending the journey with something fun such as a treat, a walk or an exciting day out.
+Start out by introducing them to the parked car and get them used to sitting in it with you, and then begin making short trips.
+You can then build up to longer journeys, while making sure their experiences are as positive as possible by ending the journey with something fun such as a treat, a walk or an exciting day out.

-- Give them time to digest.
-If your pet gets car sick it’s best not to feed them right before a trip in the car.
-Give them plenty of time to digest their meal or don’t feed them until after the car journey.
+- Give them time to digest: If your pet gets car sick, try not to feed them right before a car ride.
+Make sure they have plenty of time to digest their meal, or leave it until after the car journey.
 If they get car sick even on an empty stomach, which some pets may, talk to your vet to see if they can have medication to help settle their tummy.

-- Take a break.
-If you’re taking your pet on a longer journey, make sure they have a chance to stretch their legs and have a drink.
-A lot of service stations have dog walking areas or you could break up your journey with a trip to a park or dog-friendly attraction, or stop at a service station that has a dog walking area – a break is good for us, too!
+- Take a break: If you’re taking your pet on a longer journey, make sure they get a chance to stretch their legs and have a drink.
+Break up your journey with a trip to a park or dog-friendly attraction, or stop at a service station that has a dog walking area – a break is good for us, too!

-- Keep them cool.
-Cars can warm up really quickly and our pets are wearing a warm fur coat all the time!
-Be aware of your pet’s temperature when you’re on the go, and remember to pop the air conditioning on or open a window a little to keep them cool while you’re on the go.
+- Keep them cool: Cars can warm up really quickly, so it’s important to be aware of your pet’s temperature when you’re on the go, and remember to pop the air conditioning on or open a window to keep them cool.

 - Don’t let dogs stick their head out the window: Letting your dog stick their head out of the window can be dangerous – they could knock their head on something, fall out of the window, be injured by stones kicked up by the tyres, or distract other drivers.